Universum logo

 By Universum, 2021-04-29

 As equity and inclusion reach wider support and interest by audiences around the world, initiatives oriented to build diverse workforces gain space on recruitment policies and become instrumental for a strong employer brand.
 Although the awareness of different types of diversity is growing an accelerated pace within the corporate environment, many strategies are still lacking a deep understanding of all the aspects entailed in the concept.
 One of these aspects, oftentimes overlooked is neurodiversity.
-In 2020, Universum EB Now report showed that only 7% of companies around the world said to have a neurodiversity plan in place, lacking a pivotal component to provide effective inclusion at the workplace.
+In 2020, Universum's EB Now report showed that only 7% of companies around the world said to have a neurodiversity plan in place, lacking a pivotal component to provide effective inclusion at the workplace.

 What is Neurodiversity?